intel/QAT_Engine/README.md

 ## Limitations

-* When using TLS 1.3 only asymmetric PKE offload is supported.
-TLS 1.3 uses an HKDF instead of a PRF which is not currently accelerated, and the set of symmetric ciphers currently offloaded are not compatible with the TLS 1.3 symmetric ciphers which are AES-GCM or ChaCha-Poly based.
+* When using TLS 1.3 only asymmetric PKE and HKDF offload is supported.
+  And the symmetric ciphers currently offloaded are not compatible with the TLS 1.3 symmetric ciphers which are AES-GCM or ChaCha-Poly based.
 * When forking within an application it is not valid for a cryptographic operation to be started in the parent process, and completed in the child process.